rmkubik/devember2017/README.md

 ## [Rules](http://devember.org/rules)

 I, Ryan Kubik, will participate to the next Devember.
 My Devember will be to practice advanced JavaScript and learn React.
 I promise I will program for my Devember for at least an hour, every day of the next December.
 I will also write a daily public devlog and will make the produced code publicly available on the internet.
-No matter what, I will keep my promise.

 I plan on doing [Ludum Dare 40](https://ldjam.com/events/ludum-dare/40/), [Advent of Code](https://adventofcode.com/), [Wizard Jam 6](https://itch.io/jam/wizard-jam-6), and learning React.
 Hopefully I'll actually get to deploy my React app, but might run out of time with all of the game jamming.

+## Portmortem
+Turns out commiting to an hour of code at the same time I spent a few weeks visitng friend and family at home wasn't a recipe for success.
+I still got a good bit of development in, and not all of it was shared here.
+All in all, I think it was way more beneficial for me to spend time relaxing with friends than keeping this streak up.

+One important thing I did learn from this experience was to try to understand the impact of a month long commitment like this.
+It seems very easy to commit to an hour a day when the month is just beginning and I still have a lot of down time.
+In the future I'll make sure to take vacation, mental health, and just general lesisure time into account with my planning.